heroku/heroku-eclipse-plugin/docs/dev/heroku-e-plugin_devinfos.md

 ![](heroku-e-plugin_devinfos_html_5b27a63d.png)\
 *Illustration 4: run all core tests*

-Finally open the context menu on "...core.services.junit/All Tests.launch“ and select "Run As \> All Tests“:
+Finally open the context menu on "...core.services.junit/All Tests.launch" and select "Run As \> All Tests":

 Launch UI JUnit-Tests
 ---------------------